zubinchopra/portaldocs/portal-sdk/templates/REMOVED portalfx-extensions-forProgramManagers-revisions.md

 ## Revisions

-This section contains the revisions for the document that is named Portal Extensions for Program Managers and Developer Leads and is located at
+This section contains the revisions for the document that is named Portal Extensions for Program Managers and is located at [portalfx-extensions-forProgramManagers.md](portalfx-extensions-forProgramManagers.md).
-[portalfx-extensions-forProgramManagers.md](portalfx-extensions-forProgramManagers.md).

 <!-- TODO: Do we always want to retain the link, or the document name?
 We need a consistent way to track how the content has moved from doc to doc.
 The word "copied" can be changed to "removed" when the content in the original doc is replaced with a link to this one. -->